chhsinnovation/openopps-help/getting-started/top-10-tips.md

 The DigitalGov team [needed a writer](https://openopps.usajobs.gov/tasks/25){:target="_blank"} who could contribute to a weekly blog series.
 The task included a link to the blog series so that potential participants could get familiar with existing articles.

 ## 3. Give the big picture
-Include information on how participants’ work will/may be used.
+Include information on how a participants’ work will be used.
 This helps participants understand their work is part of a greater effort.

 **For example**

 The National Institute of Standards and Technology (NIST) [needed facts sheets updated](https://openopps.usajobs.gov/tasks/24){:target="_blank"}.
-For their task, they explained that the fact sheets would be posted on their website and would “help the world understand the importance of the National Network for Manufacturing Innovation at NIST.”
+For their opportunity, they explained that the fact sheets would be posted on their website and would “help the world understand the importance of the National Network for Manufacturing Innovation at NIST.”

 ## 4. Know your own availability
 Remember that you are an active part of Open Opps: the more clarity you provide, the less “back and forth” you will need to do in the future with participants.
-If you are submitting a 20-percenter task, ensure that you are able to invest time supporting participants for the duration of your project.
+If you are posting an opportunity with a 20% time commitment, make sure that you're able to invest time supporting participants for the duration of your project.

 ## 5. A title is more than words
-Write a catchy title (BUT also make sure it’s clear and descriptive!).
+Write a catchy title, BUT also make sure it’s clear and descriptive!

 **For example**

-“Help Us Tell the Story of an NIH Rockstar” catches more attention than “Interview an Employee of NIH.”
+“Help Us Tell the Story of an NIH Rockstar” catches more attention than “Interview an Employee of NIH".

 ## 6. Focus on skills, not job titles
 Participants may skip over opportunities if they do not identify with a particular job title.
 A skill list will self-populate as you create your task.
 Use that skill list to guide your task description.

 **For example**

-“I need someone with strong data analysis skills in Excel” rather than “I need someone with experience as a Research Assistant.”
+“I need someone with strong data analysis skills in Excel” rather than “I need someone with experience as a Research Assistant".

 ## 7. Drop jargon
 Write your tasks in plain language.
-Use full office names rather than acronyms.
+Use full office names instead of acronyms.
 Avoid using office-specific slang.
 Define complicated terms or include links to relevant resources that will help participants understand the task.

 ## 8. Set realistic timelines
 Participants may not be familiar with your office or agency.
 Does your task require background knowledge that may take a variable amount of time for the participant to research, depending on learning styles?